danielleedottech/danlee-org/_posts/2023-01-29-database-connection-limits-and-scaling.md

 * Writes are NOT transactional allowing for faster (but less secure) writes.
 * More fine tuned search functionality.
 * Easier horizontal scaling compared to AWS RDS.
+* Do not have to worry about database connection limits.

 The product my team was working on was read heavy with varying traffic load throughout the day and had millions of records to search from at all times.
 We believed that if we converted all lot of the ready heavy endpoints to use exclusively or mostly Elasticsearch, we could alleviate our database connection issues, which it did.

 ### Switching to Elasticsearch Cons

-Switching some of our domain logic to Elasticsearc was not easy.
+Switching some of our domain logic to Elasticsearch was not easy.
 We had to do a mental reframing in our application.

 It added a lot more complexity to our application.
 Converting our active model records to elastic search wasn't a 1 to 1 conversion.
-Our ingestion from upstream data sources also became complex and messy.
-[This blog from ClearScale does a great job explaning their process to switching to ElasticSearch and it represents our flow very similarly](https://blog.clearscale.com/amazon-elasticsearch-mysql-performance/)

 We actually had to create new models to better encapsulate our application logic and Elasticsearch quirks.
 Specifically we had to switch from the [Active Record Design pattern](https://en.wikipedia.org/wiki/Active_record_pattern) into a more [Query Object design pattern](https://martinfowler.com/eaaCatalog/queryObject.html).

+Our ingestion from upstream data sources also became complex and messy.
+[This blog from ClearScale does a great job explaning their process to switching to ElasticSearch and it represents our flow very similarly](https://blog.clearscale.com/amazon-elasticsearch-mysql-performance/) Essentially we had to add on an Elasticsearch ingestion layer that read from a completed MySQL upstream ingestion.

 ### Caching Benefits